Lessons learnt from the wave power development experience of AWS Ocean Energy

 This report presents the process and outputs from a workshop held to identify and agree a measurable set of suitable metrics with minimum numerical thresholds, which can support a list of wave energy converter system requirements.

-This report summarises the outcomes of the workshop including: A description of the format of the workshop and its breakout sessions, the discussions which took place, and concludes with the metrics and success thresholds agreed.
+This report summarises the outcomes of the workshop including: A description of the format of the workshop and its breakout sessions, the discussions which took place, and the conclusions on the metrics and success thresholds agreed.